logzio/documentation/docs/user-guide/cloud-siem/quick-guide/manage-security-events.md

 ## Investigate Events

 Click the **Investigate** button to open the quick view panel with additional details about the event and when it was triggered.
-The quick view allows you to assign the event to a team member by choosing the relevant memebr from the drop down list.
+The quick view allows you to assign the event to a team member by choosing the relevant memebr from the dropdown list.
 You can dive deeper into each trigger by clicking the **Investigate** button next to it, and opening the relevant logs for each event.

 ![Edit management quick view](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siem-quick-start/siem-events-quick-view-jan.png)